codyveladev/react-covid19-tracker/README.md

 # TODOS
+Refactor the server side code --> more specifically splitting the numbers and dates array <br />
+Refactor the state in the form component looks pretty sloppy<br />
-Refactor the chart code need to focus on state managment and function calls <br />
+Refactor the component too, might need to remane the form component and let it just be the main component.
+Or try to split the form into its own component. <br />
-Possibly want to create a stats class and import them in to the component <br />
-Look into hosting your own API for this project <br />
-Find out how to dynamically change the chart with a forn <br />
-- County
-- days
+Fix the styling of the stats display component. <br />